 - Enlarging the disc space (which gives fluid, oxygen, and nutrition)

 - Re-hydrating the disc (discs are mostly 88% water)

 - Decreasing intra-discal pressure by the application of negative pressure

 What makes Atlas Medical Centers’ Spinal Decompression Program Different?

 We always combine Cold Laser Therapy along with Spinal Decompression Therapy.
 Both therapies provide a synergistic effect to speed up the healing process.

-In addition, our Medical team, if needed will combine Cold Laser-Spinal Decompression Therapy with Regenerative Medicine such as stem cell therapy and/or Platelet Rich Plasma Therapy.
-This trifecta of therapies (Cold laser, Spinal Decompression, and Regenerative Medicine) has the potential to provide powerful long term relief from the pain caused by disc and nerve problems.
+In addition, our Medical providers, if needed will recommend using Platelet Rich therapy with Cold Laser-Spinal Decompression Therapy.
+This trifecta of therapies (Cold laser, Spinal Decompression, and PRP) has the potential to provide relief from the pain caused by more severe disc and nerve problems.